shermansiu/Photorealistic-Renders/README.md

 Email me if you want the full source code!

 You will need [Ready to Program's](http://compsci.ca/holtsoft/) HSA libraries to run the software.

+You can run the software directly from Ready to Program's IDE.

 ## Acknowledgements
 Thanks to Ken Perlin for making Simplex noise and for someone (presumably Reimer Grootjans) for teaching me how to use it!